ansonfu886/BMES-BasicArduinoWorkshop/README.md

 ```

 ### 4.2 Activity 2: Press and hold to turn on LED
+In this activity, the pushbutton is used to turn the LED on when the button is pressed.
+How this
+works is the Arduino reads the input on one pin, then changes the output on another pin to turn
+the LED on or off.
 ![switch](image/Breadboard/Switchbreadboard.jpg)
 ```C++
 const int buttonPin = 2;     // the number of the pushbutton pin